timescale/docs/mst/failover.md

 During these 300 seconds, `replica.servicename.timescaledb.io` points to a server that may not serve queries anymore.
 The DNS record pointing to the master server `servicename.timescaledb.io` continues to serve the queries.
-If the replica server does not come back up within this 300 seconds, `replica.servicename.timescaledb.io` points to the master server, until a new replica server is built.
+If the replica server does not come back up within 300 seconds, `replica.servicename.timescaledb.io` points to the master server, until a new replica server is built.